raschdiaz-zz/tantra-offline/README.md

 ## How to change language texts of client

-1. Edit 'OFFLINE CLIENT/system/*.txl' files
+1. Edit 'Client/system/*.txl' files

 ## How to edit the launcher message (HTML)

-1. Edit 'OFFLINE CLIENT/version.dat' file
+1. Edit 'Client/version.dat' file

 ## How to run server in public network